Sathish2905/html_interview_questions/README.md

 * Formatting dates and `currencies` Calendar dates are sometimes presented in different ways.
 Eg. "May 31, 2020" in the U.S. vs. "31 May 2020" in parts of Europe.

-* Do not concatenate translated `strings` Do not do anything like `"The date today is " + _date`.
-It will break in languages with different word order.
-Use a template string with parameters substitution for each language instead.
-For example, look at the following two sentences in English and Chinese respectively: `I will travel on {% date %}` and `{% _date %} 我会出发`.
-Note that the position of the variable is different due to grammar rules of the language.

 * Language reading `direction` In English, we read from left-to-right, top-to-bottom, in traditional Japanese, text is read up-to-down, right-to-left.
 <div align="right">
     <b><a href="#">↥ back to top</a></b>